FB-18-19-PreAP-CS/mygame-uwu/README.md

 ## The Game Manual

 ### :star:Setting
-  - Play entertaining songs to gather points and become the best player in the galaxy!
+  - Play an entertaining song to gather points and become the best player in the galaxy!

 ### :star:Gameplay
 ### :gem:How to Play: